 New and upcoming for App Installers and Jamf Trust

 - Customization of end-user notifications through App Installers, available soon

 - Jamf Trust and Jamf Protect end-user alerts for vulnerabilities on their devices, available now

-- App Installers will be available to end-users in Self Service in Q1 of next year
+- App Installers will be available to end-users in Self Service in the first half of 2023

 Lam thanked Apple IT professionals for being at the front lines of creating secure and user-friendly experiences.

 American Airlines: shared devices and app support in aviation

 Jamf Nation welcomed Charles Sucur, Director of Enterprise Mobility and Desktop Services at American Airlines, to present how front-line team members have expanded their use of mobile devices for everyday work across many jobs at American Airlines.